ivanztz/sandbox/readme.md

 - Grafana - http://localhost:3000 (admin:password)

 ### Minikube environment

+> **Important**.
+Minikube specifics is only used for pushing application images inside Kubernetes.
+Environment scripts
+> can be used with any other Kubernetes deployment

 - Run ```mvn clean install``` to build project artifacts
 - Ensure minikube is running.
 Use ```minikube dashboard``` to access web UI